Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + When you find yourself reaching for the thesaurus to avoid using a word twice within the same sentence or enven paragraph, ask:
   + Is the second instance of the word even necessary?
   + If the word is needed, is a synonym really better than just repeating the word?
+In many cases it's preferable to just repeat the word.
     + challenges  / difficulties
     + illustrate  / demonstrate
     + teaches     / guides